Review Posted: TLR-9 vs. TLR RM 2: Tale of the Two Tails

 Overall Rating – Above Average (19/25)

-I am reviewing this product as a courtesy to the manufacturer and via High Ground Media, LLC., so that I can evaluate it and provide my honest feedback.
+I am reviewing this product as a courtesy to the manufacturer and via STL Shooting Enthusiasts, so that I can evaluate it and provide my honest feedback.
 I am not bound by any written, verbal, or implied contract to give positive reviews.
 All views are my own, and based off my personal experience with the product.

 The views and opinions expressed on this website are solely those of the author.
 The views and opinions do not necessarily represent those of the administrative staff, and/or any/all contributors to this site.